SPGoding/spu/README.md

     4. Ends the message with a period (`.`). e.g. `:bug:Fix a silly bug.`

 6. Send `Pull Request` to me.
-The travis-ci will build and test your changes automaticly.
+The travis-ci will build and test your changes automatically.

 There must be lots of mistakes and bad practice in this repository.
 If you find something not good or not sure whether it's not good, please don't hesitate to tell me!